 Users like this kit for teaching astronomy, and they like the simple instructions and colorful materials.
 They also like that once children can read, they can do all of the activities on their own.

-Each player has their own board which represents an individual launch site at Vandenberg Air Force Base or Cape Canaveral Air Force Station.
-Players track their accumulated Delta-V and total points and collect the correct combination of rocket components, gravity assists and spacecraft in order to complete their mission.
+When the original Xtronaut came out, the game’s mission was to enable children to learn about science, engineering, and technology through exploring rockets, space missions, and the challenges of space exploration.
+The game won the Good Housekeeping Award and was designed by the professor who led the NASA OSIRIS-Rex space mission to an asteroid.
+Essentially, each player has their own board representing an individual launch site at Vandenberg Air Force Base or Cape Canaveral Air Force Station.
+Players track their accumulated Delta-V and total points and collect the correct combination of rocket components, gravity assists, and spacecraft to complete their mission.

 This double-sided card game teaches children about the history of human exploration of space.
 The kit includes 72 quiz cards, 72 match/explore cards, and 18 spin cards, all of which are double-sided and laminated.
 There are also 4 space stickers for each game.

 The game can be played as a family and for all skill levels.
 As many as 18 players can play together, so the cards are perfect for parties and the classroom.

 Players are helped to problem solve while learning space, science and NASA facts.